anastasiacodes/resume/README.md

 After the terminal view of the build, you should receive a success message providing you will the URL to your website.

-Congratulations, you are now hosting a static site on Netlify.
+You are now hosting a static site on Netlify.

 ![Netlify success](static/assets/images/netlify-success.png)